oracle/weblogic-kubernetes-operator/documentation/site/content/known-limitations/_index.md

 #### Helm 4 server-side apply field ownership conflicts

-When Helm 4 uses Kubernetes Server-Side Apply to install or upgrade Helm-managed `Domain` or `Cluster` resources, Kubernetes may reject the update if another field manager owns the same resource fields.
+Helm 4 uses Kubernetes Server-Side Apply by default for a new Helm release and uses the previous release's apply method for an upgrade.
+When installing or upgrading the WebLogic Kubernetes Operator with Server-Side Apply, Kubernetes may reject an operator chart resource if another field manager owns the same resource fields.
 For details and workarounds, see [Helm 4 server-side apply field ownership conflicts]({{% relref "/managing-operators/troubleshooting#helm-4-server-side-apply-field-ownership-conflicts" %}}).

 #### NGINX SSL passthrough ingress service does not work with Kubernetes headless service